 The few times I was in a distance race in P.E. or racing other kids informally, I did pretty well.
 So I decided to give distance running a shot by turning out for track my sophomore year.

 After two or three weeks of track practices, coach entered me in the mile in our first match, a practice meet against East Valley High School.
-At the starting line were two experienced EV runners, our team’s top runner – a senior, and myself.
-A newbie in a field of four left me scared and nervous enough that if anyone tried talking to me, my quivering lips would’ve reduced whatever words I could utter to gibberish.
+At the starting line were two experienced EV runners, our team’s top runner—a senior, and myself.
+I was especially nervous being the only newbie in a field of four.
+At the last moment I got a gift of company.
+A fellow sophomore teammate got put into the race.
+Normally a quarter-miler, I knew he was no threat to win and he’d be in the back with me.

 The race started fast and I stayed with the pack.
 However, the quarter-miler dropped out before finishing the first lap.
 I instantly felt dread.

-I finished last, however I stayed close most of the race.
+I finished last; however, I stayed close most of the race.
 My senior teammate eventually pulled away, finishing in first, twelve seconds ahead of me.
 I ran a 5:01, and my times got faster with each race.